 Below is a guide to how it works.
 The vegetables and ingredients I list are just examples, generally those that are easy to find in most supermarkets.
 However, do feel free to add different things that you particularly enjoy.

-LAYER 1 - DRESSING: This is the liquid layer and needs to be at the very bottom of the jar.
-(See images below for some simple salad dressings.)
+The Dressing: This is the liquid layer and needs to be at the very bottom of the jar.
+(See below for some simple salad dressings.)